Concourse¶

 file you might have some extra work ahead.
 If this is your case, keep reading.

-Pipeline automation without Vault¶
+Pipeline automation without a secrets manager¶

 , you could provide them via one of the following methods.